LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 A *stuck* conversation is one where the bot repeatedly fails to respond to the consumer’s message.
 A conversation can become stuck for a variety of reasons.
 For example, this might be due to a long delay in receiving a response from a third-party system.

-To promote the best conversational experience, your bot should attempt to resolve stuck conversations.
+As a best practice, your bot should attempt to resolve stuck conversations.
 This helps the bot to re-engage the consumer when the conversation isn’t progressing as expected.

 ### Understanding the default "retry" flow